UltraXman2022/Machine-Learning-in-Business/README.md

 <br>
 4.Write a function to calculate profit from a set of selected oil wells and model predictions:
  <ul><li>Pick the wells with the highest values of predictions</li>
- <li>4.2.
-Summarize the target volume of reserves in accordance with these predictions</li>
+ <li>Summarize the target volume of reserves in accordance with these predictions</li>
- <li>4.3.
-Provide findings: suggest a region for oil wells' development and justify the choice.
+ <li>Provide findings: suggest a region for oil wells' development and justify the choice.
 Calculate the profit for the obtained volume of reserves</ul></li>
 <br>
 Calculate risks and profit for each region:
 5.1.
 Use the bootstrapping technique with 1000 samples to find the distribution of profit.